m1ndflay3r/zsh_libmisc/README.md

 ‎
 =
 ## -    zelfexec    -
-Arguably the star of the show (which is why it deserves its own section in README.md), zelfexec is a much more powerful implementation of abbats' elfexec (https://github.com/abbat/elfexec).
+Arguably the star of the show (which is why it gets its own section in README.md), zelfexec is a much more powerful implementation of abbats' elfexec (https://github.com/abbat/elfexec).

 Written in a mixture of both C and pure zsh, this software is capable of executing any ELF binary piped to it without ever actually writing it to a filesystem of any kind.
 As you can imagine, this functionality is hilariously powerful.
 Many of libmisc's functions and utilities utilize this in their operation.